 Style is about you and your relationship to yourself.
 Fashion is in the clothes.
 Style is in the wearer.
 Find a look that’s based on your personality, your body and your lifestyle —

 Collecting life's adventures, one moment at a time.

 Musings In The Third Dimension | by Amira K Makansi

-Digi.me lets your data do amazing things by bringing it together in one place that you own and control instead of being scattered around the web.
+Set your personal data free to do amazing things by gathering it together all in one place which you own and control.
+Get, see and share it on your terms.

 Cand cumperi arta nu cumperi doar ceea ce vezi si pipai cumperi sufletul unui om, sufletul artistului pentru ca el/ artistul s-a uitat in sufletul lui si a scos de acolo ce a gasit